Kambala: Innovations

 Kambala draws large rural crowds, as it has done for the last three hundred years.
 People bet on the buffaloes, and one can witness more than 20,000 spectators in a well-organised Kambala, egging on and cheering the buffaloes to complete the race.

 In some places, night races are arranged under floodlights.

 The buffaloes developed for the race are carefully fed and some owners have even built separate swimming pools for competing buffaloes.

+Thonnase Kambala

+Thonnase Kambala used to be held in the month of December every year at Thonnase, Hebri taluk, Udupi district and it is called Dēvara Sampradayika Kambala as it is associated with Sri Dhoomavathi, Sri Gopalakrishna and Swami Parivara in the village.

 Kadri Kambala

 Kadri Kambala used to be held at Kadri, Mangalore and it is called Dēvere Kambla (God's Kambala) as it is associated with Sri Manjunatha Temple in that city.
 This event was patronised by the Alupa kings of Mangalore, 300 years ago.
 For this reason, Kadri Kambala is also known as Arasu Kambala (King's Kambala).

 Legal status

 Many have criticised Kambala as cruel to the racing buffaloes, which are driven by whips.
 Noted animal-rights activist Maneka Gandhi expressed concerns about the ill treatment of buffaloes during the race.
 While Kambala organizers contend that whips are necessary to elicit maximum speed, government officials advise the riders to be gentle on buffaloes and avoid using whips during the race.

 In 2014, based on lawsuits filed by animal welfare organizations, the Supreme Court of India ordered a ban on Kambala.
 The ban also covered Jallikattu, a sport of hands-on bull taming.
 A government order lifted the ban on Jallikattu in January 2017, and the public asked for the ban on Kambala to be lifted, too.

 The Prevention of Cruelty to Animals (Karnataka Amendment) Ordinance, 2017 re-legalized the Kambala festival in Karnataka.
 Then-President of India, Pranab Mukherjee, promulgated the new law on 3 July 2017.
 Litigation continued but was resolved by the passage of the Prevention of Cruelty to Animals (Karnataka Amendment) Bill, 2018, which then-President Ram Nath Kovind approved on 19 February 2018.

 However, after the relegalization, it was found that the buffaloes were still being whipped during the race.